Elreta Alexander-Ralston: Honors and awards

 In 1969, the Greensboro Chamber of Commerce gave her the Dolly Madison Award for uplifting women's careers.
-In 1969 and 1970, she was named most-admired black citizen of Greensboro by Guys and Dolls, Inc: they later made her an honorary member.
+In 1969 and 1970, she was named most-admired black citizen of Greensboro by Guys and Dolls, Inc and they later made her an honorary member.
 In 1970, she also received the Citizenship Award from the Cherokee Council of the Boy Scouts of America.

 In 1976, she received the Brotherhood Citation from the National Conference of Christians and Jews Greensboro chapter.
 In 1977, the North Carolina Federation of Women's Clubs named her in the top 25 most distinguished women in North Carolina.
 In 1980, she was invited to the White House to dine with First Lady Rosalynn Carter at a reception for Distinguished Negro Women.

 Courtroom 2A in the Guilford County Courthouse is named after Alexander-Ralston, also containing a portrait of her.

 In 1990, she was invited to a banquet honoring pioneering black women lawyers, hosted by the North Carolina Bar Association.
 In 1992, she was one of three Greensboro citizens to be inducted into the Junior Achievement of the Triad's Hall of Fame.

 In 2021, she received the Legal Legends of Color Award from the North Carolina Bar Association.

 Personal life and death

 Alexander-Ralston's first marriage was to Girardeau “Tony” Alexander II, a physician who she had met in college.
 They secretly eloped in Asheboro, North Carolina on June 7, 1938, with Alexander-Ralston's large misgivings overruled by Tony's pressuring.
 The couple had one son, Girardeau Alexander III (born October 4, 1950).
 Alexander-Ralston said later that Tony engaged in affairs and was abusive, and she started distancing herself from him and carrying a gun.
 Her mother died in 1964, and her father in 1968, and two months later, Alexander-Ralston divorced Tony.
-They lived separately but Elreta became his primary caretaker as his health worsened, until his death in 1976.
+They lived separately but she became his primary caretaker as his health worsened, until his death in 1976.

 In 1979, Alexander-Ralston married John D. Ralston, a white retired judge from the IRS Appellate Division.
 She told press at the time that he had a great sense of humor and made her happier than she thought she could be, a stark contrast to what she described as the traumatic 30 years of her first marriage.
 John died in 1983.

 Alexander-Ralston's son had schizophrenia and although she spent a lot of time trying to find education and caretaking solutions for him, Girardeau increasingly had unpredictable violent outbursts.
 In 1990, he killed his caretaker, Eula Mae Rankin, and was sentenced to fifteen years in prison, although he lived the rest of his life in a group home instead.
 Alexander-Ralston's coworkers noted the toll that her son's troubles took on her health.

 Alexander-Ralston died on March 14, 1998, and her ashes were buried in Greensboro, with no funeral or memorial service at her request.